plopcas/retrolog/content/posts/a-pragmatic-approach-to-system-design.md

 1. Functional: they specify something that the system should do, e.g. let user post tweets, send emails or upload photos.
 2. Non Functional: they describe how the system should behave, e.g. in terms of performance, scalability, capacity, availability, latency or security.

 Then take a moment to consider your design goals.
-Now is the time to balance some of those requirements and make compromises where necessary, e.g. consistency vs availability.
+Now it's the time to balance some of those requirements and make compromises where necessary, e.g. consistency vs availability.

 #### 2. Capacity